Lockhart State Park

-Lockhart State Park is a state park located at the southwestern edge of Lockhart, Texas, United States and is administered by the Texas Parks and Wildlife Department.
+Lockhart State Park is a 453 acre state park located at the southwestern edge of Lockhart, Texas, United States and is administered by the Texas Parks and Wildlife Department.
 The park was constructed by Civilian Conservation Corps (CCC) Company 3803 between 1935 and 1938.
-The park officially became a state park in 1948.
+The park officially became a state park in 1948 and is managed by the Texas Parks and Wildlife Department.

 History

 Native Americans occupied this area long before it was a park.
 As was the case in much of the Americas, it was not long before conflict between settlers and Native Americans arose.
 Shortly after Texas independence in 1840, as retaliation for the Council House Fight, a large contingent of Comanches, led by the Penateka Comanche War Chief Buffalo Hump, raided, plundered, and burned towns and homesteads from the Guadalupe River valley southwards to the coast at Matagorda Bay.

 On their eventual withdrawal, a volunteer army of Texas militia, allied Tonkawa, and Texas Rangers overtook the Comanche near the present town of Lockhart.
 The famous Battle of Plum Creek took place just a few miles north of the park; informative panels within the park detail its history and events.
 The battle was more of a running gun fight than a staged battle in the traditional sense.
 As the larger Comanche raiding party attempted to escape with their plundered goods and livestock, warriors engaged in rearguard skirmishes with the pursuing militia.

 In purely military terms, it is arguable whether there was a victor in the battle, as the Comanche escaped with the majority of their plunder, while an unverifiable number of casualties was reported.
 What is notable about the battle is that it marked the last large scale Comanche raid to venture beyond the Texan frontier.